anzhelikasuchkova/Movie-Recommendation-Project/README.md

 The team members have drafted their project, including the following:
 - Selected topic: **Movie Recommendation System**
-- Reason we selected the topic: **Sometimes it can be time consuming to find a show or movie to watch that you will enjoy, this will look at the movies you have liked or watched and suggest movies that you may like based on your history or preferences**
+- Reason we selected the topic: **Sometimes it can be time consuming to find a movie to watch that you will enjoy, this will look at a movie you have liked or watched and suggest movies that you may like based on your preferences**
-- Description of the source of data: **[The moviedb API] https://www.themoviedb.org/**
+- Description of the source of data: **[The TMDB API Source](https://www.themoviedb.org/)**

 - Questions we hope to answer with the data:
   - **Display suggestions based on the selected genre, actors and language**